MRollin03/FGSAM-FEATHER-Graph-summaries-of-accessibility-maps/README.md

 ## Problem Statement

 The **15-minute city** is an urban planning concept introduced by Carlos Moreno in 2016.
-It describes a city where residents can access all essential daily services—such as work, education, healthcare, shopping, and social activities—within a **15-minute walking distance** from their home.
+It describes a city where residents can access all essential daily services—such as work, education, healthcare, shopping, and social activities—within a **definitive walking distance** from their home.

-The concept emphasizes:
+The concept emphasises:

 * Improved **accessibility**
 * Reduced **dependence on cars**
 * Increased **social equity**, regardless of mobility or socioeconomic status

-In this project, accessibility is defined as the **ability to reach essential services and amenities within a 15-minute threshold**, which serves as a continuous value rather than a strict cutoff.
+In this project, accessibility is defined as the **ability to reach essential services and amenities within a given threshold**, which serves as a continuous value rather than a strict cutoff.

 ## Project Goal